Emil-18/enhanced-object-navigation/README.md

 To turn advanced navigation on, press NVDA+A while you are in navigation mode.
 NVDA will remember the state of the advanced navigation mode between sessions.

-When advanced navigation is turned on, The arrow keys will move you around in the same way as normal object navigation.
+When advanced navigation is turned on, The arrow keys will move you around in the same way as normal object navigation, e.g Up arrow to move to the object containing the navigator object, left and right arrows move to the previous/next object, and down arrow moves to the first object inside the navigator object.
 The "Simple review mode" setting will affect what you can navigate to.
 When using these commands, you  can navigate outside of the current process.
 When advanced navigation is turned on, the rotor is not available, but all other commands works as normal, except for the arrow keys as described above.